RamezHamdiSaeed/MyFlutterReference/README.md

 - organize the code in a way that is easy to read and maintain
 - keep digging into the flutter framework especially the widgets
 - use different color systems like RGBO ARGB HEX (const Color()), and names
+- how to change the distribution of elements in the column or row in the screen
+- how to change the distribution on rows and columns in the screen